usetrmnl/byos_sinatra/README.md

 - TRMNL device
 - TRMNL firmware (forked with new base url - your server)
-- Ruby installed on your machine
+- Ruby installed on your machine (or Docker)

 **quickstart**